ckswilliams/modOpenREM/docs/postgresql_windows.rst

-Installing PostgreSQL for OpenREM on Ubuntu linux
+Installing PostgreSQL for OpenREM on Windows
 *************************************************

 Get PostgreSQL and the python connector